conjugated estrogens and medroxyprogesterone acetate

 The decision to use HRT should be based on your particular needs and health, and made after a careful medical evaluation.

 Talk regularly with your doctor about whether you still need treatment with PREMIA Continuous.

-Treatment with oestrogens, with or without progestogens, should be used at the lowest effective dose and for the shortest
+Treatment with estrogens, with or without progestogens, should be used at the lowest effective dose and for the shortest period

 Do not take PREMIA Continuous to prevent heart attacks, stroke or dementia.

 Do not take PREMIA Continuous if you have an allergy or think you have an allergy to:

 any medicine containing conjugated estrogens or MPA, the active ingredients in PREMIA Continuous

 any of the ingredients listed at the end of this leaflet

 any other similar medicines containing estrogen or progestogen, such as other HRT medicines or oral contraceptives ("birth